Western black rhinoceros: Population and decline

-The western black rhinoceros was heavily hunted in the beginning of the 20th century, but the population rose in the 1930s after preservation actions were taken.
+The western black rhinoceros was hunted heavily in the beginning of the 20th century, but the population rose in the 1930s after preservation actions were taken.
 As protection efforts declined over the years, so did the number of western black rhinos.
-By 1980 the population was in the hundreds.
-No animals are known to be held in captivity, however, it was believed in 1988 that approximately 20–30 were being kept for breeding purposes.
-Poaching continued and by 2000 only an estimated 10 survived.
+By 1980, the population was in the hundreds.
+No animals are known to be held in captivity; however, it was believed in 1988 that approximately 20–30 were being kept for breeding purposes.
+Poaching continued and, by 2000, only an estimated ten western black rhinos survived.
 In 2001, this number dwindled to only five.
 While it was believed that around thirty still existed in 2004, this was later found to be based upon falsified data.

-The western black rhino emerged about 7 to 8 million years ago.
+The western black rhino emerged about seven to eight million years ago.
 It was a sub-species of the black rhino.
-For much of the 1900s, its population was the highest out of all the rhino species at almost 850,000 individuals.
+For much of the 20th century, its population was the highest out of all of the rhino species, at almost 850,000 individuals.
 There was a 96% population decline in black rhinos, including the western black rhino, between 1970 and 1992.
 Widespread poaching is concluded to be partly responsible for bringing the species close to extinction, along with farmers killing rhinos to defend their crops in areas close to rhino territories.

-The sub-species was declared officially extinct in 2011, with its last sighting reported in 2006 in Cameroon's Northern Province.
+The sub-species officially was declared extinct in 2011, with its last sighting reported in 2006 in Cameroon's Northern Province.